Anit0/manhwatoon-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Note
+We do not host, store, or distribute any copyrighted content, including manga, manhwa, or manhua.
+Our app only indexes publicly available sources and retrieves content directly from the original CDN or source.
+All copyrights remain the property of their respective owners.